Experiencing Diwali In IndiaCreated by admin,

 If you have a respiratory condition, please let us know in advance so we can make sure you avoid cities with very high levels of air pollution.

 Firecrackers are fun, as long as you maintain safety (Photo Credit – Madhukar Kumar)

 Travelling in India during Diwali

-If you’re travelling to India during Diwali (the festival of lights), make sure you book inter city commute and accommodation well in advance – train tickets, hotel bookings and guides become harder and more expensive to book as the festival approaches.
-Most people make booking well in advance for accommodation in major tourist cities.
+If you’re travelling to India during Diwali (the festival of lights), make sure you book inter-city commute and accommodation well in advance – train tickets, hotel bookings and guides become harder and more expensive to book as the festival approaches.
+Most people make a booking well in advance for accommodation in major tourist cities.
 However, the most difficult thing to procure is train tickets, as people travel all over India to visit their loved ones.

 Travel with India Someday to truly experience Diwali in the best way possible